ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_display_config.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 57-60
+GENERATED FROM PYTHON SOURCE LINES 62-66

 ``linewidth``
 -------------
-The linewidth of the shot can be updated to have more or less empty space in the plot.
+The ``linewidth`` corresponds to the curve thickness, and can be changed to improve the shots visibility.

 ..
-GENERATED FROM PYTHON SOURCE LINES 60-62
+GENERATED FROM PYTHON SOURCE LINES 66-68

 .. code-block:: Python